t was also Mike W.Barr who provided

 (Eri Kisaki in the original), is a famous lawyer who never loses.
 Eri

-is beautiful and talented, she's a very smart woman, aweful at housework
+is beautiful and talented, she's a very smart woman, awful at housework

 or cooking.
-Kisaki is the Japanese for Queen.
+Kisaki is the Japanese for Queen (right).